Chakra Symbols

 Chakra Symbols Comprehensive Guide

-There are beautiful chakra symbols representing the seven major chakras.
-The symbols associated with each chakra are keys to understanding the flow of spiritual energy in the body.
+There are beautiful chakra symbols representing the seven major energy centers in the body.
+Chakra symbols are composed of geometric forms as well as organic forms such as petals and flowers.
 The Sanskrit chakra symbols are similar to mandalas or yantras.
-Chakra symbols are composed of geometric forms as well as organic forms such as petals and flowers.
+Most significantly, the symbols associated with each chakra are keys to understanding the flow of spiritual energy in the body.

 Where Do Chakra Symbols Come From?